 Blue – at Immaculate Conception and other Marian Feasts

-The famous statue of the Infant of Prague actually originated from Spain and was brought to Bohemia by Princess Polyxena Lobkowitz, who received it as a wedding present from her mother.
-When her husband died the Princess resolved to live a life of charity and donated the holy image to the Discalced Carmelite friars of Prague in 1628.
-The war with Sweden that followed left the city in ruins, and the Infant was lost but found again after seven years in the rubbish behind the altar, with its hands broken off.
+The famous statue of the Infant of Prague originated in Spain and was brought to Bohemia by Princess Polyxena Lobkowitz, who received it as a wedding present from her mother.
+When her husband died, the Princess resolved to live a life of charity and donated the holy image to the Discalced Carmelite friars of Prague in 1628.
+The war with Sweden that followed left the city in ruins, and the statue was lost but found again after seven years in the rubbish behind the altar, with its hands broken off.
 The priest who found it, Fr.
 Cyril of the Mother of God, placed the statue in the oratory.
 Fr.
-Cyril later claimed that while he was praying one day, he heard a voice say: “Have pity on me, and I will have pity on you.
+Cyril later claimed that while he was praying one day, he heard a voice say, “Have pity on me, and I will have pity on you.
 Give me my hands, and I will give you peace.
 The more you honor me, the more I will bless you.”
 Fr.
-Cyril therefore raised the funds necessary and hired someone to restore the hands of the Infant, and since then, it has drawn many devotees worldwide.
+Cyril, therefore, raised the funds necessary and hired someone to restore the hands of the Infant, and since then, it has drawn many devotees worldwide.
 Reports of blessings and miraculous healings have come from those who showed their veneration to the Infant Jesus.
-For more information about this image, see the Wikipedia.
+For more information about this image, see Wikipedia.

 The Señor Santo Niño de Cebu

 The next Spanish explorer, Miguel Lopez de Legazpi, who came to the Philippines in 1565, attempted a peaceful colonization of the country, but his proposals were rejected.
-The war that ensued destroyed the city of Cebu where the image was kept, but the statue survived and was found intact in a pine box.
+The war that ensued destroyed the city of Cebu, where the image was kept, but the statue survived and was found intact in a pine box.
 The Filipinos regarded the survival of the statue as miraculous and have since been very devoted to it.
-The Image also survived the WWII bombing of the church, which the Filipinos also regarded as a miracle of the Santo Niño.
-Over the years many more miracles have been attributed to the Señor Santo Niño de Cebu, which include protection of crops from typhoons and animals, control of epidemics, healing miracles, etc. The statue has been in the custody of the Augustinians in the Philippines.
-For more information, see the Wikipedia.
+The image also survived the WWII bombing of the church, which the Filipinos also regarded as a miracle of the Santo Niño.
+Over the years, many more miracles have been attributed to the Señor Santo Niño de Cebu, which include the protection of crops from typhoons and animals, the control of epidemics, healing miracles, etc. The statue has been in the custody of the Augustinians in the Philippines.
+For more information, see Wikipedia.

 The Santo Niño de Atocha

-Another popular image of the Child Jesus is the Santo Niño de Atocha, Spain.
-Unlike the two previously described images, the Santo Niño de Atocha is usually portrayed as sitting rather than standing, wearing a hat and pilgrim’s clothing rather than a crown and royal robe, the left hand holding a traveller’s staff with an attached water jug rather than a globe, and the right hand carrying a basket of bread instead of being raised in blessing.
+In Spain, the Santo Niño de Atocha is another popular image of the Child Jesus.
+Unlike the two previously described images, the Santo Niño de Atocha is usually portrayed as sitting rather than standing, wearing a hat and pilgrim’s clothing rather than a crown and royal robe, the left hand holding a traveler’s staff with an attached water jug rather than a globe, and the right hand carrying a basket of bread instead of being raised in blessing.

-There is a pious legend behind this image that made it very popular, and it dates back to the 13th century when the Moors (Muslims) were ravaging Spain.
-According to the story, the Moors in the town of Atocha would not allow the Christian prisoners to be fed except by family members under the age of 12.
+There is a pious legend behind this image that made it very popular, and it dates back to the 13th century, when the Moors (Muslims) were ravaging Spain.
+According to the story, the Moors in the town of Atocha would not allow Christian prisoners to be fed except by family members under the age of 12.
 Those prisoners who did not have young family members suffered most from this odd rule, so the women of the town prayed before the image of Our Lady of Atocha to ask her Son for help.
 (The image of Our Lady of Atocha was a statue of the Blessed Virgin with a detachable statue of the Child Jesus on her lap.)
-Soon reports began circulating around town that an unknown child dressed in pilgrim’s clothing had been bringing food to the childless prisoners at night.
-The women therefore went back to Our Lady to thank her for her intercession, and noticed that the sandals worn by the Child on her lap were worn and dirty.
-The women replaced the sandals with new ones but these were worn and dirty again the next day.
-It didn’t take long for the people to connect the dots and thought that the unknown child who was feeding the prisoners at night was the Child Jesus Himself.
-On account of this story the devotion to the Santo Niño de Atocha spread far and wide among Spanish-speaking countries, including Latin America.
+Soon, reports began circulating around town that an unknown child dressed in pilgrim’s clothing had been bringing food to the childless prisoners at night.
+The women, therefore, went back to Our Lady to thank her for her intercession and noticed that the sandals worn by the Child on her lap were worn and dirty.
+The women replaced the sandals with new ones, but these were worn and dirty again the next day.
+It didn’t take long for the people to connect the dots and think that the unknown child who was feeding the prisoners at night was the Child Jesus Himself.
+Because of this legend, devotion to the Santo Niño de Atocha spread throughout Spanish-speaking countries, including Latin America.
 Like the devotion to the Infant of Prague and the Santo Niño de Cebu, devotion to the Santo Niño de Atocha has produced countless reports of favors granted by the Child Jesus to His devotees.
-For more information, see the Wikipedia.
+For more information, see Wikipedia.

 Prayers to the Child Jesus